pkurianjohn/InterceptorAfterCompletion/README.md

 In order to test from any HTTP client, user below URLs after starting the application:

-1. String content with no wait.
-Response will be immediate : http://localhost:8080/string-response?thread
-2. String content with wait.
+1. String content.
 Response will be immediate : http://localhost:8080/string-response
-3. Non String content with no wait.
-Response will be immediate : http://localhost:8080/non-string-response?thread
-4. Non String content with wait.
-Response will be only after the audit event is completed.
-Three seconds delay is added to simulate audit event : http://localhost:8080/non-string-response
+2. Non String content.
+Response will be immediate : http://localhost:8080/non-string-response